 There, the lowest row were called Thalamites; the upper – Thranites while the middle one were called, for lack of better option – Zigites which in Bulgarian is very, very close to Dzhigites (jargon for a scoundrel).
 The exhibits of photos may also seem boring until you decide to read more carefully, and then great stories are revealed, like for example the story of the military unit dispatched on Crete during WWII from Australia and New Zealand.
 They succeeded to change the course of the military actions against Nazi Germany by performing a morning Maori battle dance “Ka mate, ka mate, ka ora, ka ora” – “I may die, I may die, I may live, I may live”.
 In the museum, they have also prepared for us a real command cabin of a ship or submarine, I didn’t quite get it:

 The exposition also contains the usual for our part of the world Roman mosaics and stuff but what one remembers most are usually the untypical things.
 Apart from the birdy pots, I can also mention the stone boxes with fancy little lids, the golden buttons shaped like axes and the series of anthropomorphic clay female figurines with obviously unknown purpose as the small sign under them admits.
-For a finale, I offer an odd clay coffin which looks more like grandma’s chest and a funerary item shaped like a tiny Minoan boat; they used to fill in the small holes with honey so that both the masters of the afterlife were happy and the diceased was stocked for the long way –
+For a finale to my Cretan museums tour, I offer an odd clay coffin which looks more like grandma’s chest and a funerary item shaped like a tiny Minoan boat; they used to fill in the small holes with honey so that both the masters of the afterlife were happy and the diceased was stocked for the long way –